flowstateeng/Coursera-Deep-Learning/1-NNs-and-Deep-Learning/README.md

 So after completing it, you will be able to apply deep learning to a your own applications.
 If you are looking for a job in AI, after this course you will also be able to answer basic interview questions.

-This is the first course of the Deep Learning Specialization.

-Assignments and projects for all five courses of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) from [deeplearning.ai's](https://www.deeplearning.ai/) on [Coursera](https://www.coursera.org/).
+This is the first course of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) from [deeplearning.ai](https://www.deeplearning.ai/) on [Coursera](https://www.coursera.org/).

 ![Build Status](https://img.shields.io/badge/build-Stable-green.svg)
 ![License](https://img.shields.io/badge/license-DO_WHATEVER_YOU_WANT-green.svg)